Members of the Board of Wren Music are volunteers who serve as both Directors of the limited company and Trustees of the Charity.

 He enjoys playing a five string viola in the French dance band "Truffetête" and may sometimes be spotted trying to play a wooden Irish flute..

-Gareth became a trustee in December 2017.
-He retired from full time employment in 2011, having been a government economist, a Partner in the consulting practice of PwC and a director of competition policy at Ofcom.
-He is a member of the East Devon Folk Choir and MenSing, and his other interests include playing the guitar and woodworking.
+I have been a Board member and trustee since December 2017.
+I retired from full time employment in 2011, having been a government economist, a Partner in the consulting practice of PricewaterhouseCoopers and a Director of Competition Policy at Ofcom.
+I am currently a Panel Member with the Competition and Markets Authority.
+I have always loved folk music but only started singing in retirement.
+I am a member of the East Devon Folk Choir and MenSing, and my other interests include playing the guitar and woodworking.